marco-eckstein/angular-lib/README.md

 ### Publish

-Run `npm run publish-lib` to publish the libraries to npm.
+Run `npm run publish-lib` to verify and publish the libraries to npm.